 Director of Athletic Bands

-A native of Newnan, GA, Chester B. Phillips is in his eighth year as associate director of bands and director of athletic bands at Georgia State University.
+A native of Newnan, GA, Chester B. Phillips is in his sixth year as associate director of bands and director of athletic bands at Georgia State University.
 His primary responsibilities include conducting the Wind Orchestra, establishing and directing the University Marching Band, teaching conducting and overseeing all facets of the Athletic Bands.
 In 2013, Dr. Phillips was presented the Dean’s Early Career Award by the College of Arts and Sciences for his outstanding work in teaching, service and professional development.

 Since his arrival at Georgia State University, the band area has added a third concert band, seen growth in the basketball pep band to over 200% its original size and established a nationally recognized and respected marching band with nearly two hundred members.
-Under Dr. Phillips leadership the seven-year old GSU Marching Band has received several honors and accolades including an invitation to march in the 2014 Macy’s Thanksgiving Day Parade, participation in the 57th Presidential Inaugural Parade, a national top-ten honor by the 2013 College Band Directors National Association (CBDNA), a top-five honor by the 2012 and 2016 Southern Division of CBDNA.
+Under Dr. Phillips leadership the five-year old GSU Marching Band has received several honors and accolades including an invitation to march in the 2014 Macy’s Thanksgiving Day Parade, participation in the 57th Presidential Inaugural Parade, a national top-ten honor by the 2013 College Band Directors National Association (CBDNA), a top-five honor by the 2012 Southern Division of CBDNA.
 The band has also made several appearances on film and television including a spot in the motion picture The Watch starring Ben Stiller, Vince Vaughn and Jonah Hill and showcased on HNL Morning Express with Robin Meade.

 Prior to his appointment, Dr. Phillips was active in all aspects of the band department at the University of Georgia (Athens, GA) as a graduate assistant with duties including drill design and instruction for the University of Georgia Redcoat Band, conducting the university’s concert bands and teaching conducting.